octree-gva/decidim-module-geo/website/docs/user-documentation/customize-map.md

 :::info
-We might change the internal library (leaflet) to have a native support on vector tiles (Map Liber).
+We might change the internal library (leaflet) to have a native support on vector tiles (Map Libre).
 But this is unplanned for now.
 :::